WeblateOrg/weblate/docs/formats.rst

 Some projects decide to use Gettext as monolingual formats - they code just IDs in their source code and the string needs to be translated to all languages, including English.
-Weblate does support this, though you have to choose explicitely this file format when importing resources into Weblate.
+Weblate does support this, though you have to choose explicitly this file format when importing resources into Weblate.

 .. _xliff: